MBBS DCH DRCOG MRCGP

 Samina qualified from University College and Middlesex School of Medicine in 1993 and subsequently attained postgraduate qualifications in Paediatrics, Obstetrics and Gynaecology and General Practice.
 After eight years’ experience as a GP in both the NHS and private sectors, she established The Harley Street General Practice in 2002.
 She has a special interest in Obstetrics and Gynaecology and worked for nearly five years as a Clinical Assistant in the Early Pregnancy and Gynaecology Unit at King's College Hospital, London.

-Samina appeared on national television in Channel 5's third series of The Diet Doctors.
+Samina appeared on national television in Channel 5's third series of The Diet Doctors, and recently on Times Radio.

 “‘Because I like helping people.’
 That’s what I said at my medical school interview when they asked why I wanted to be a doctor, but it’s taken me many years to value what that truly means: being able to help someone in pain, all different types of pain, and the deep sense of fulfilment it gives me.
 I feel honoured to be a doctor, to have that unique relationship with so many people, and to be their trusted confidante in times of need.”